 This is all common, and you are not alone in worrying about this, even before filing for divorce.

-Even when you feel isolated and alone, there are a few things to think about.
+Even when you feel isolated and alone, there are a few things our Brooklyn divorce attorney recommends you think about.

 Focus on the Present